-Sponsored by Holmes & Partners
+Sponsored by ESPO

 Presented to an individual whose business leadership skills and commercial outlook have had a positive impact on the school’s budgeting and strategic decision making.